dcloudio/hbuilderx-extension-docs/en/Tutorial/Other/health.md

 `Ctrl+X`: Cut whole line.
 `Ctrl+Insert`: paste the selection.
 `Ctrl+Shift+X`: Switchover selections.
-`Ctrl+D`: Delete the entire line.
+`Ctrl+D`: Delete the whole line.
 `Ctrl+up/down`: Move the line.
 `Shift+Del`: Delete string from the cursor to the end of the line.
 Note: No any code is selected for all the above operations.

-Please refer to manual - Edit for more functionalities.
+Please refer to manual - Edit for more details.

 As a company that provides services to developers, especially when we are also developers, what we value most is efficiency and health.